Securing Heimdall

 8. Set size of key size as 2048 and as algorithm choose SHA-512 with RSA.

-10. Go further to find option to configure alias, as alias set value tomcat
+10. Go further to find option to configure alias, as alias set value global_use_certificate.

 11. As password to key pair set blank value.